Tearsheet

 Capital Expenditures

-• Capital expenditures reached a peak of $136.6 million in January 2025.
+• Capital expenditures peaked at $136.6 million in the fiscal year ending January 2025.

-Better Bets than Zoom Communications (ZM)
+Better Bets vs. Zoom Communications (ZM)

 Latest Trefis Analyses